Bet on every NFL Week 8 game at best betting sites, top betting apps

-How to bet on NFL Week 8: Where to bet, best betting sites, promos for Vikings-Chargers, Giants-Eagles
+How to bet on NFL Week 8: Where to bet, best betting sites, promos for Giants-Eagles, Packers-Steelers

-Here's how to bet on the Week 8 NFL schedule, including Broncos vs. Cowboys and Steelers vs. Packers
+Here's how to bet on the Week 8 NFL schedule, including Broncos vs. Cowboys and Commanders vs. Chiefs

-The Week 8 NFL schedule kicks off with a Thursday Night Football showdown between the Los Angeles Chargers and Minnesota Vikings.
-Los Angeles has dropped three of its last four games following a 3-0 start to the season, falling to Indianapolis last week.
-However, the Chargers are 3.5-point favorites in the Week 8 NFL odds.
-The schedule continues with an 11-game slate on Sunday, including Texans (-1.5) vs. 49ers, Eagles (-7) vs. Giants and Broncos (-3.5) vs. Cowboys.
-Sunday Night Football features the Steelers (+3) vs. Packers, while the Monday Night Football matchup is Chiefs (-10.5) vs. Commanders.
+The Week 8 NFL schedule continues on Sunday with an 11-game slate, including Giants vs. Eagles (-7.5), Bills vs. Panthers (+7) and Cowboys vs. Broncos (-3.5).
+Aaron Rodgers and the Pittsburgh Steelers (+3) welcome the Green Bay Packers to town on Sunday Night Football, while the Monday Night Football matchup is Chiefs (-12.5) vs. Commanders.
 Washington quarterback Jayden Daniels has already been ruled out with a hamstring injury, making way for Marcus Mariota to start against Kansas City.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 8 can read more below, along with picks for some of the biggest games.